ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ### Basic PHP

 <p>This template provides the most basic configuration for running a custom PHP project built with Composer.
-It includes but doesn't make use of the $partner_full `config-reader` library.
+It includes but doesn't make use of the Web PaaS `config-reader` library.
 It can be used to build a very rudimentary application but is intended primarily as a documentation reference.</p>
 <p>PHP is a high-performance scripting language especially well suited to web development.</p>

 #### Features